sxpyggy/Mathematical-Foundations/docs/index.md

 - Answer the important questions raised by students.

-- Clarify the possible confusion due to language.
+- Clarify possible confusions due to language.

 **To get the most of mathematics, you should practice as much as possible.**